 ME: Who are you?
 Where are you from?
 Tell us something unique about yourself.

-ME: How do you or Fake Socialite NYC inspire the males around you?
+ME: How do you, Phyre Arts & Entertainment or “The Tux.NYC” inspire the males around you?

 ME: “Men Exist.” encourages men to take care of themselves and embrace their own unique masculinity by showcasing different men with different lifestyles, passions and styles.
 These men not only embrace who they are but look and feel good as well.
 An “Exist Man” represents and exudes individuality, self-confidence, self-awareness, uniqueness and style.
 What makes you an “Exist Man”?

 BRANDON: I’ve never apologized for being me, maybe for making mistakes, but the true me, I like and am learning to love and the things I don’t like, I fix.
 I’m true to my art and literally want every single person to do well, be happy and do what’s right, it sounds cheesy but I put it to action on the regular.
 My style does speak to who I am.
 You can change a persons whole perception of you by staying true to you’re style but not being what they’ve already formed in their mind that you are.

 ME: How would you describe your style?
 What does your style say about you?
 Explain to us your process to picking an outfit.

 BRANDON: My style is either how I feel or how I want to feel on that day.
 My style is eclectic and an amalgam of vast influences from 1920s, to punk to hip hop or even bohemian or Arab garb.
 Even if I have to be conservative I must be left of center in my look, have to be off balance to feel balanced.